• Skip to primary navigation

 • Online Casinos

-Tax laws were changed in 2001, again in 2014 and then 2018 to reflect the changing nature of gambling moving progressively from the high street to online.
+Tax laws were changed in 2001, then again in 2014 and 2018 to reflect the changing nature of gambling moving from the high street to online.
 These new laws removed the need for the bettor to directly pay a levy, this was instead shifted to the bookmaker in a move designed by the government to increase tax revenue from online operators based off shore.

 Beware however, there are some instances in which tax may need to paid, such as in the case of index and financial betting.
 In this article we tell you everything you need to know about betting tax, we tell you if you need to declare winnings, what to do if you’re a professional gambler, the old rules, history and more.